adityaponnada/adityaponnada.github.io/_pages/about.md

 Updates
 ------

+**April, 2025** 🤗 TIME study data codebook is now public!
+This is one of the most intense multimodal behavior datasets.
+We can't wait to see what you build with it.

 **Jan, 2025** 🔎 Excited to be the Associate Chair of CHI 2025, [Late Breaking Work (LBW)](https://chi2025.acm.org/for-authors/late-breaking-work/) track.
 Send in your most exciting work!